digtools

 STEP 1

-Paste garbled text into the input area.
-You can also drag & drop text files (.txt, .csv) with broken encoding.
+Paste the scrambled text you want to decode into the input area above.
+You can also drag & drop text files (.txt, .csv) with broken encoding directly into the tool.

 STEP 2